DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Lookup-Tables.md

 ## x_Documents

-This holds the actual documents that can either be customized by the client program or used "as is"
+This holds the actual documents that can either be customized by the client program or used "as is".
+Full source [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD-SSDT?path=%2FFAD%2Fdbo%2FTables%2Fx_Documents.sql&version=GBmaster)

 | Attribute | DataType | Allow Nulls? | PKey? |
 |-----------|----------|--------------|-------|